aizzy-ai/aizzy-token/README.md

 # <a id="supply"></a>$AIZ Token Supply
 A comprehensive breakdown of the AIZ token supply, emissions, and distribution.

-> Fixed Total Supply: 1,000,000,000
+> Fixed Total Supply: TDB

-The Supply of AIZ is fixed.
-Once the total Supply of 1,000,000,000 AIZ tokens have been minted, no more tokens will be introduced to the supply.

 **AIZ Token Allocation**

-> 80% of total Supply is allocated to the community, ensuring a truly decentralized and fair AI Ecosystem.
+> 97% of total Supply is allocated to the community, ensuring a truly decentralized and fair AI Ecosystem.
+> 2% of total Supply is allocated to Aizzy as a company.
+> 1% of total Supply is allocated to the founders.